iarakistain/Auara_project/README.md

 attack, in order to sustain their families and animals.
 They do this with the knowledge that the dirty water they have collected may well make their children very ill.

-Using the overabundance of sunshine, the solar pump draws water from a 100-metre-deep well, providing families with the water that they desperately need and rendering cases of water-related diseases a thing of the past.
+Using the overabundance of sunshine,  solar pumps draw water from a 100-meter-deep well, providing families with the water that they need and rendering cases of water-related diseases a thing of the past.

 * If you have an idea for a new feature, **submit your feature